goschtl/zope/grokapps/LoginDemo/README.txt

 - allow user to edit his data (password, real name, e-mail)

+- add a password confirmation field (and validation) to join form

 - password reset for users with a valid e-mail

 - allow manager to delete user accounts through the member listing